 Lenders are generally reluctant to extend credit to consumers who don’t have a lengthy credit history.
 So, if you’re just starting out, you might have difficulty renting an apartment, getting a car loan, or taking out a mortgage.
 To address this situation, in early 2019, Experian is introducing Experian Boost—an online platform that allows you to potentially raise your credit score if you have a "thin" credit file (not much credit history).

 With Experian Boost, you provide Experian—a credit reporting agency—with access to your bank account.
 Experian then looks at whether you regularly pay your utility and telecom bills, and factors that information in when calculating your credit score.
 As a result, some people might be able to get a higher credit score, making it easier to get new credit.

-Though, even if your new score makes it easier for you to get credit, you should carefully consider whether it's a good idea to do so.
-Also, you should think twice about whether you want to make your bank account information available for this purpose.
+Though, even if your new score (assuming it goes up) makes it easier for you to get credit, you should carefully consider whether it's a good idea to do so.
+Also, you should be careful about making your bank account information available for this purpose.

 Once you give Experian permission to connect to your online bank accounts, it can identify utility and telecommunications payments.
 Information about those payments is then added to your Experian credit report and used to create an updated FICO score.